Advertiser Disclosure

 The TD® Aeroplan® Visa Infinite* Card is routinely one of our favourite mid-tier Aeroplan cards.

-The latest offer for up to 50,000 Aeroplan points is down from the all-time-high welcome bonus of up to 70,000 Aeroplan points for Summer 2023.
-While the spending requirement is high, it’s also spread out over a full year, so you should have no trouble reaching it.
+The latest enhanced offer – available exclusively through affiliate channels – is for up to 50,000 Aeroplan points, which is the highest bonus available on mid-tier Aeroplan co-branded credit cards in Canada.
+While the total spending requirement is high, it’s also spread out over a full year, so you should have no trouble reaching it.

 In order to receive the third dose of points, you’ll need to pay the annual fee for the second year.
-However, the boost in points should make it worthwhile for the second year, too.
+However, the boost of 25,000 points certainly makes it worthwhile.

 CIBC Aventura® Visa Infinite Privilege* Card